Kaavalan-Limited/docs/README.md

 	> Spam
 Spam refers to unsolicited and often irrelevant or inappropriate messages sent over the internet, typically in bulk, to promote products or services, or simply to flood inboxes.
 These messages can appear in various forms, including emails, comments, or social media posts, and are often used to distribute malicious content or scams.
 Many of the spam feeds we use are based on an older technology known as DNS-based Blackhole Lists (DNSBLs).

+`If you notice any issues or have suggestions for improvements, please reach out.
+We're always ready to review and update our data to ensure it meets your needs.`
 <!--### Methods for Collecting Threat Intelligence Feeds

 [**API Method**]